 Liljestrand: "Strange"

-Stegrud wrote on Tuesday on X that it was "telling" that "a Swedish-born Kurd and a Persian" debated the cultural canon in Aktuellt, referring to S's cultural policy spokesperson Lawen Redar and Culture Minister Parisa Liljestrand (The Moderate Party).
+Stegrud wrote on Tuesday on X that it was "telling" that "a Swedish-born Kurd and a Persian" debated the cultural canon in Aktuellt, referring to S's cultural policy spokesperson Lawen Redar and Minister of Culture Parisa Liljestrand (M).

-The Culture Minister writes in a comment to TT that "it is welcome that Jessica Stegrud has clarified what was the intention behind her tweet".
+The Minister of Culture welcomes that Stegrud has clarified what was the intention behind her tweet.

-"I still think it's strange to focus on ethnicity rather than the issues we debated.
-For me as a moderate, it will always be more important where you're going than where you come from," writes Parisa Liljestrand.
+"I still think it's strange to focus on ethnicity rather than the issues we debated", writes Parisa Liljestrand.

 Wave of criticism

 Stegrud's statement led to a wave of criticism from several ministers in the government.
-At a press conference a few days later, the atmosphere was tense between Prime Minister Ulf Kristersson (The Moderate Party) and SD leader Jimmie Åkesson.
-Kristersson did not think he had received any explanation, while Åkesson thought the matter was settled.
+At a press conference a few days later, the atmosphere was tense between Prime Minister Ulf Kristersson (M) and SD leader Jimmie Åkesson.
+Kristersson did not think he had received any explanation, while Åkesson thought the matter was closed.